airpair/unit-testing-angularjs-applications/post.md

 });
 ```

-And then we can test both instances.
+And then we can test both instances as we would do with any other service.

 ```javascript
   it('should do something', function() {